 This study had several strengths that distinguish it from other studies assessing the timing of eating in pregnant populations.
-The exposures analyzed in the current work included multiple trimesters, which allows detect distinct associations during specific periods of fetal development.
+The exposures analyzed in the current work included multiple trimesters, which allows the possibility to detect distinct associations during specific periods of fetal development.
 We also evaluated weekday and weekend responses separately, as evidence from NHANES suggests that diet vary significantly in timing and quality between the two (An, 2016).
 The lack of shift work evident in responses also make assessing the relationship between timing of eating and perinatal health outcomes more straightforward than if there had been shift workers.

 Conclusions

-Later timing of eating during the second and third trimester of pregnancy may result in lower infant birth weights.
+Later timing of eating during the second and third trimester of pregnancy may result in lower infant birth weights, potentially through preterm delivery.
 Longer fasting durations and later meal timing may also be related to a modest increase in mid gestation OGTT.
 As such, timing of eating and duration of overnight fasts should be considered as both an area of further research and a factor to consider when counseling patients navigating pregnancy.
 These current study must be replicated in a more diverse and larger population to confirm these associations before formal recommendations can be made for clinical practitioners seeking to modulate circadian health of pregnant populations.

 References